Need an ITIN? Get Your ITIN Here!

 Where Can I Get Help With My ITIN Application?

-If you need help with your ITIN application and want to know everything related to how to get an ITIN number, email me at firstname.lastname@example.org
+If you need help with your ITIN application and want to know everything related to how to get an ITIN number, you can apply for your ITIN here.

 You can also call the IRS toll-free at 1-800-829-1040 if you are in the United States.
-If you are outside the United States, call 267-941-1000 for information and help in completing your Form W-7 and your tax return or to check on the status of your application six weeks after submitting Form W-7.
+If you are outside the United States, call 267-941-1000 for information and help in completing your Form W-7 and your tax return or to check on the ITIN application status six weeks after submitting Form W-7.

 What is a Certified Copy?